Domains

 And App B becomes unhealthy, requests to /api will be routed to App A instead.

-Read more about how Coolifys proxies read and intepret the health of your resources in our Health Checks page.
+Read more about how Coolifys proxies read and interpret the health of your resources in our Health Checks page.

 Catch Multiple Domains